kerimala/invoiceEngine/docs/Technical_Architecture_Specification.md

 ## 1. Introduction

-This document outlines the technical architecture of the **Invoice Engine**, a Python-based microservice developed for the Greenway project.
-Its primary function is to compute detailed invoice lines from customer-specific agreements and shipment orders.
+This document outlines the technical architecture of the **Invoice Engine**, a PHP/Laravel-based modular system developed for the Greenway project.
+Its primary function is to compute detailed invoice lines from customer-specific agreements and shipment orders with support for locale-based formatting.

 ### 1.1 Business Goal